tpryan/GCPQuestCS/intro_ce.md

 ### Connect to the instance

 Click on the [SSH buttons][spotlight-ssh-buttons] to connect to the machine.

-## Cleanup

-To remove your instance, select the [checkbox][spotlight-instance-checkbox] next to your instance name and click the [Delete button][spotlight-delete-button].
+Play around, but you don't have to do anything.

 ## Conclusion